SanyaNanda/ML4Sci_QuantumContrastiveLearning/work_log.md

 WEEK 1: 27 May - 3 June
 - Repository set up
 - Data loading and visualization of electron-photon dataset
 - Experiment 1: Classical Base Model using CNN layers along with contrastive pair loss on MNIST dataset
+- Exploring different ways to integrate quantum layer in the base model to make it hybrid
+- Sync up: actively listened to other contributor's presentation to get a better understanding of their projects

+WEEK 2: 3 June - 10 June

+- Working on Experiment 2: Hybrid Base Model using CNN layers along with contrastive pair loss on MNIST dataset